bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 # BokkyPooBah's DateTime Library

-**Status: Work in progress**

 A gas-efficient Solidity date and time library.

-Instead of using loops and lookup tables, the date conversions in this library uses formulae to convert year/month/day hour:minute:second to a Unix timestamp and back.
+Instead of using loops and lookup tables, this date conversions library uses formulae to convert year/month/day hour:minute:second to a Unix timestamp and back.

 <br />